Skip to content Skip to navigation menu

 Tile-A-Floor-Step-8.jpg

-So now you have planned your layout and fixed your battens, it's time to actually lay down the bathroom tiles.
-If you are using adhesive that’s left over from another project, only use it if it’s still in date.
-You can choose between ready mixed adhesive, and powder that you’ll have to mix yourself.
+So now you have planned your layout and fixed your timber battens, it's time to actually lay down the bathroom tiles.
+If you are using tile adhesive that’s left over from another project, only use it if it’s still in date.
+You can choose between ready mixed adhesive or powder adhesive that you’ll have to mix yourself.

 Step 1

-If you’re mixing your own adhesive, then following the manufacturer’s instructions add the correct amounts of water and powder to a bucket.
-Use a drill and mixing paddle to mix it thoroughly until you have a thick, lump-free paste.
+If you’re mixing your own powder adhesive, then following the manufacturer’s instructions add the correct amounts of water and powder to a bucket.
+Use a paddle mixer to mix it thoroughly until you have a thick, lump-free paste.

 Tile-A-Floor-Step-9.jpg